Preface.

 Lest you think that the Forbidden City (more photos here) is small because it housed only the royal family, let me disabuse you of that notion.
 Some emperors had as many as 3,000 concubines each with her own bedroom.

 The Summer Palace occupies grounds about forty minutes by Metro from central Beijing.
-Our Tiananmen guide led two fellow travelers and me to a bus which we rode to its last stop exiting into one of the old traditional neighborhoods that once comprised most of Beijing.
+Our Tiananmen guide led two fellow travelers and me to a bus which we rode to its last stop and exited into one of the old traditional neighborhoods that once comprised most of Beijing.

 After lunch we took a cab to the Summer Palace.
 The fare was 44 yuan – about half what we’d been told to expect.
 The Imperial City is large but the Summer Palace at 290 hectares (716 acres) is three times the size of the former.
 It feels vast beyond words.
 It’s largely a monument to the ego and excess of the Dowager Empress Cixi who effectively ruled China for nearly half a century beginning in about 1860.

-(Wikipedia Painting by Hubert Vos – Public domain)
+[From Wikipedia – Painting of Cixi by Hubert Vos – Public Domain.]

 We walked through the grounds in the peak heat of a hot day stopping at places such as the Garden of Virtue and Harmony which proved not to be a garden at all but a theater where Cixi would watch performances of Chinese Opera.
 We were fortunate enough to reach there in time to see a short performance.